 After about half an hour, I drove to the second of the three ponds where the birds are seen.
 There were 56 more Trumpeters there.
-At the third lake, some of the 14 birds irds were swimming right next to the shore.
+At the third lake, some of the 14 birds were swimming right next to the shore.
 There was also a large flock of Ring-necked Ducks and some Buffleheads nearby.
 (See the last clip in the video.)

 The rain ended while I was watching the swans, but started again as I drove back toward Conway.
 I didn’t let that stop me from hiking around the lake at Woolly Hollow State Park.
-Even there, on a wet and gloomy day, I ran into several other people on the trail.
+Even there, on a wet and gloomy day, I met several other people on the trail.

 I spent a couple hours touring antique stores and eating an unexciting lunch at David’s Burgers before heading back to Beverly’s house.